Demba Thiam (footballer, born 1998): SPAL

-He started playing for the Under-19 squad of SPAL in the 2016–17 season and made two bench appearances for the senior squad in the Serie B.
+Thiam started playing for the Under-19 squad of SPAL in the 2016–17 season and made two bench appearances for the senior squad in the Serie B.

 Loan to Fano

 On 17 July 2017, he was loaned to Serie C club Fano.
-He made his Serie C debut for Fano on 16 December 2017 in a game against Fermana as a starter.
+Thiam made his Serie C debut for Fano on 16 December 2017 in a game against Fermana as a starter.
 He remained Fano's first-choice goalkeeper for the remainder of the season.

 Return to SPAL and loan to Viterbese Castrense

-He was the third goalkeeper for the first part of the 2018–19 Serie A season, but did not see any playing time behind Alfred Gomis and Vanja Milinković-Savić.
+Thiam was the third goalkeeper for the first part of the 2018–19 Serie A season, but did not see any playing time behind Alfred Gomis and Vanja Milinković-Savić.
 On 9 January 2019, he returned to Serie C on another loan, to Viterbese Castrense.

 He came back to SPAL at the end of loan, and he made his Serie A debut in a 1–1 home draw against Torino on 26 July 2020.

 In September 2022, Thiam renewed his contract with the club until 2025.

 Loan to Foggia

-On 31 January 2023, Thiam joined Foggia on loan until the end of the season.
+On 31 January 2023, he joined Foggia on loan until the end of the season.

+Loan to Juve Stabia

+On 20 July 2023, Thiam moved on loan to Juve Stabia.
+After winning promotion to Serie B with the Campanians, his loan was renewed for the 2024–25 season, this time with an option to buy.

+Monza

+On 8 July 2025, he signed with Serie B club Monza.

+Personal life

+Thiam also has Italian citizenship through marriage to a Neapolitan woman, with whom he has a daughter.